·

 Blueberry Syrup Canning Recipe

-This simple syrup recipe captures the vibrant flavor of fresh blueberries in a sweet, pourable syrup perfect for preserving summer's bounty.
+This simple syrup recipe has the delicious flavor of fresh blueberries in a sweet, pourable syrup perfect for pancakes and waffles.

 Equipment